Most common questions

 - At least 90 days of continued treatment

-Although no one can make the decision for you, a Nova representative can help you determine which type of treatment will suit you based on an evaluation of your current situation, drug abuse history, and current needs.
+A Nova representative can help you determine which type of treatment will suit you based on an evaluation of your current situation, drug abuse history, and current needs.

 The duration of your treatment solely depends on your individual situation.
 Drug detox typically lasts five to seven days (or more) and our inpatient rehab program is a 90-day program.
 Nova also provides an affordable 15-month continuum of care plan that is designed to carry clients all the way through their treatment program for the best results possible.
 This care plan can be completely customized to meet your needs.

 The earlier you enroll in addiction treatment, the better.
 It is frequently said that an addicted individual has to hit “rock bottom” before they will seek treatment, but this is entirely untrue.
 In fact, you are doing yourself a favor by seeking help as soon as you realize you have a substance abuse problem.
 In doing so, you may be able to reduce the severity of your withdrawal symptoms and the overall duration of your treatment.
 Long-term rehab and a life of sobriety may also be an easier adjustment for those who have been addicted for a shorter amount of time.